AapeliHietikko/PowerShell/README.md

-# clear-wannamine
-powershell function to clear wannamine
+# Bunch of PS functions